Code-Institute-Submissions/MaksimB96-PP5_E-Com.2/README.md

 ### Manual Tests

 Manual testing Through out the site focused on the core functionality.
 I had a sample group of individuals 10+ using a variety of devices to browse through it.
+Please note that due to being tight on time full testing was diffficult to fully describe.

 - Manual testing ensured that the main nav worked correctly, linking to their respective links.
 This included core functionality, mainly the nav scroll effect, expansion etc.